lekrsu/shfw-walkthrough/README.md

    - Open the utility app, connect to the scooter.
    - Press "Load Custom" and select SHFW.
       - For G30, it's recommended to select the 187 DRV base.
+      - If you have the new G30 motor then select the new motor option under the system config tab as well.

 ### Usage